 - Ensure all infrastructure and installations are located above extreme worst case historical and projected flood elevations.

 For more information on how to prepare in the event of a flood, please visit the Government of New Brunswick’s Emergency Measures Organization website.

-- Renew and repair your roof if it is in poor condition, replace loose shingles or other roofing materials.
+- Renew and repair your roof's condition; replace loose shingles or other roofing materials in disrepair.

 - Renew or replace windows in poor condition.